Zyndric/Soko-Chan/README.md

 - "Murase" by Yoshio Murase.
 A set of 52 computer-generated puzzles, of which I included the first 20: https://web.archive.org/web/20021019225034/http://www.ne.jp:80/asahi/ai/yoshio/sokoban/auto52/auto52.htm

-- "Petitesse" by niwa.
+- "Petitesse" by niwa (sokoniwa@yahoo.com).
 A set of 18 puzzles, which I included whole.

 # How to edit